thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Pineapple wedge
-add all ingredients to a cocktail shaker with ice and shake until chilled.
+Add all ingredients to a cocktail shaker with ice and shake until chilled.
 Double strain into a chilled martini glass and garnish with a pineapple wedge.

 ---